hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/01_alignment.md

 VALIDATION_STRINGENCY=SILENT
 ```

 > We use `java -Xmx8G` in the command above to make sure that Java stays within the memory limits we have asked SLURM for.
-If you are marking duplicates in a large file, it is not unheard of to set up your script or interactive session with over 40G of memmory.
+If you are marking duplicates in a large file, it is not unheard of to set up your script or interactive session with over 40G of memory.

 #### Creating index for BAM file